mglavall/mglavall/README.md

    living between amsterdam and barcelona<br>
    asking annoying questions to my colleagues<br>
    figuring out ways to combine design and code<br>
-   struggling with being too funny while being humble about it<br>

   </samp>
 </div>